ATI RN

 Rationale: The correct answer is to advise the client to avoid consuming foods high in vitamin K. Warfarin's effectiveness can be affected by vitamin K intake.
 Clients should maintain a consistent intake of vitamin K and avoid sudden increases in foods high in vitamin K to ensure the medication works properly and consistently.
 Choices B, C, and D are incorrect.
 Monitoring blood pressure, increasing intake of green, leafy vegetables, or taking the medication with a high-fat meal are not specific instructions related to Warfarin therapy.

-2. A client who has a new prescription for omeprazole is being taught by a nurse.
-Which of the following client statements indicates an understanding of the teaching?
+2. A female client with tobacco use disorder is being educated by a nurse about Nicotine replacement therapy.
+Which of the following statements by the client shows understanding of the teaching?

 Correct answer: A